scenevr/server/readme.md

 [![js-semistandard-style](https://cdn.rawgit.com/flet/semistandard/master/badge.svg)](https://github.com/flet/semistandard)

-The scene server loads scene files in .xml format and listens for clients on a websocket connection.
+The scene server loads scene files in .html format and listens for clients on a websocket connection.
 Any connected client gets a streamed version of the world sent to them.
 You can write scripts in javascript using <script /> tags in your scenefile to provide interactivity to connected clients.

 Contact [bnolan@gmail.com](mailto:bnolan@gmail.com).
 Follow development at [@scenevr](http://twitter.com/scenevr/).